Naviid24/pp5-house-price-prediction/README.md

 The **Streamlit app** serves as an interactive tool for users to easily explore the data, understand the relationships between house features and prices, and make predictions on new houses.
 It provides an accessible and engaging way to work with machine learning models in a real-world business context.

+## 💼 Credits
+  - I watched a Youtube channel.
+[Youtube](https://www.youtube.com/watch?v=SM95HJ1CCdM&list=PLP_4EPVEox9-Vc0pXKnnso3SOIpP_6SLQ)
+  - I learned almost everything from what I studied in the course.
+  - I would like to express my gratitude to my mentor, [Can Sücüllü](https://www.linkedin.com/in/cansucullu/), for his unwavering guidance, moral support, encouragement, and invaluable suggestions throughout the project.
+The project review sessions with my mentor, along with his solutions to my questions and the study materials he provided, were instrumental in the success of this project.